The Identity Providers page allows you to do the following:

 When you connect your users to Okta with Inbound SAML, there are several customization options.

-- Your users can SSO into Okta with no provisioning; that is, the users are mastered in Okta.
+- Your users can SSO into Okta with no additional provisioning; that is, the users are mastered in Okta.

 - Your users can be provisioned into Okta with Just In Time (JIT) provisioning that is managed by an IdP.